Le Juste Prix: Le Juste Euro

 A short-lived remake of the show called Le Juste Euro (The Euro Fair) aired on France 2 hosted by Patrice Laffont with Jean-Marie Castile as the announcer from December 31, 2001 until January 19, 2002.
 Originally, they wanted to call it Dites-le en Euro!
 (Say it in Euro!) in order to separate it from Le Juste Prix.

 Le marathon des Jeux TV

 In 2006, Le Juste Prix was part of the series called Le Marathon des Jeux TV (The Marathon of TV Games) also airing on France 2 hosted by Nagui and Pascal Sellem.
+This was a French adaptation of British game show Ant & Dec's/Vernon Kay's Gameshow Marathon.

 2009–15

-When the series returned, it utilised one of the largest Price sets in the world, a two-story structure so big (as are some props), certain games required players to head to the second level.
+When the series returned, it utilized one of the largest Price sets in the world, a two-story structure so big (as are some props), certain games required players to head to the second level.

 The winner of La Roue played a revamped La Vitrine, an exact copy of Le Grand Voyage, except the player had 25 seconds (and a given range) to guess the price of the Showcase, which ranged from €10,000-€100,000.
 One Bid items also vary, ranging from at least €20 to €1,000.

 In addition, the theme song was a "Whistled" remix of the theme previously used in 2001.